rust-lang/rust/src/doc/rustc-dev-guide/src/mir/drop-elaboration.md

 - Only paths that are the target of a `Drop` (or have the target as a prefix) need drop flags.
-- Some variables are known to initialized (or uninitialized) when they are dropped.
+- Some variables are known to be initialized (or uninitialized) when they are dropped.
 These do not need drop flags.
 - If a set of paths are only dropped or moved from via a shared prefix, those paths can share a single drop flag.